Burst-Statistics/burst-statistics/readme.txt

 Tested up to: 7.0
 Stable tag: 3.4.2

 Simple WordPress Analytics plugin.
-Setup in seconds and understand your wordpress traffic analytics just as easy.
+Setup in seconds and understand your website traffic just as easy.
+No cookiebanner required.

 == Description ==